alex-kom/Cluster-HyperEnsembles/README.md

 similarity matrix.
 The silhouette score is used to estimate the number of clusters for the final clustering.

 ## Hyperparameter Search
-An alternative to clustering aggregation is searching for a single configuration that optimizes a clustering evaluation metric.
+An alternative to multiple clusterings aggregation is searching for a single configuration optimized for a clustering evaluation metric.
 Commonly used intrinsic and extrinsic clustering evaluation metrics can be used in a randomized or pre-specified configuration search.

 ## Specifying a HyperEnsemble
-A HyperEnsemble can be fully specified with three dictionaries: *options*, *parameters* and *definitions*.
+A HyperEnsemble can be fully specified with three dictionaries: **options**, **parameters** and **definitions**.

 ### options
 A dictionary mapping parameter keys to parameter values for the clustering algorithms, feature transformations, distance computations, and the rate of observation subsampling.
-A categorical distribution over values can be specified by setting a parameter value with a dict containing either the `choices` or `irange` key.
-The `weights` key can be used to define the probability of each item, or omitted for a uniform distribution.
+A categorical distribution over values can be specified by setting a parameter value with a dict containing either the `'choices'` or `'irange'` key.
+`'choices'` is used to provide the possible parameter values explicitly, while `'irange'` is used to specify a range of ints in the same way as for the `range()` function.
+The `'weights'` key can be used to define the probability for each possible value, or omitted for a uniform distribution.

 Examples: \
 `options = {'n_clusters': {'irange': [2, 5]}}` \
-The `n_clusters` value will be chosen among 2, 3 or 4 with equal probability.\
+The `'n_clusters'` value will be chosen among 2, 3 or 4 with equal probability.\
 `options = {'n_clusters': {'choices': [2, 3, 4], 'weights': [1, 2, 1]}}`\
-The `n_clusters` value will be chosen among 2, 3 or 4 with probability proportional to the values in the `weights` list.
+The `'n_clusters'` value will be chosen among 2, 3 or 4 with probability proportional to the values in the `'weights'` list.

 ### parameters
 A dictionary specifying the dependencies between parameters in the options dict.
-For example, `parameters = {'hac': ['n_clusters', 'linkage', 'metric']}` means that option `hac` requires `n_clusters`, `linkage` and `metric` to be specified.
+For example, `parameters = {'hac': ['n_clusters', 'linkage', 'metric']}` means that option `'hac'` requires `'n_clusters'`, `'linkage'` and `'metric'` to be specified.
 Providing a parameters dict extends and/or overwrites items in the default parameters dict.\
 The default parameters dict is
 ```